Historical Landmarks

 Informational sign in a lush, wooded area titled 'Old Methuselah,' describing a cypress tree over 1,000 years old, spared during 1930s logging due to its hollow trunk, with dimensions including a 35-foot circumference and 100-foot height.

-Meet the Ancient Cypress That’s Been Throwing Shade for Centuries If you’ve ever wanted to meet someone older than your entire family tree combined, may I introduce you to Old Methuselah—a bald cypress so ancient, he makes colonial landmarks look like toddlers.
-Nestled in the lush canopy of DeLeon Springs State Park, this gnarled giant […]
+Meet the Ancient Cypress That’s Been Throwing Shade for Centuries If you’ve ever wanted to meet someone older than your entire family tree combined, may I introduce you to the Old Methuselah Tree—a bald cypress so ancient, he makes colonial landmarks look like toddlers.
+Nestled in the lush canopy of DeLeon Springs State Park, this […]

-Old Methuselah DeLeon Springs State Park Read More »
+Meet Old Methuselah: Florida’s Ancient Cypress at DeLeon Springs Read More »

 Last Shell-Shaped Shell Service Station: A Retro Roadside Wonder